Fortress of Solitude: All-Star Superman

 In the out-of-continuity series All-Star Superman, the Fortress is once again located in the Arctic.
 Superman has replaced the giant key with a normal-sized key which is made from super-dense dwarf star material and weighs half a million tons, restricting its use to those with immense superhuman strength.
 It has a team of robots working on various projects.
 The Fortress itself contains the Titanic, the Space Shuttle Columbia, and a baby Sun-Eater, as well as larger-than-life memorabilia, similar to the objects found in the Batcave.
 It has various scientific facilities as well, including a time telescope that can receive brief cryptic messages with reception of limited quality from the future.

 Earth One

-In Superman: Earth One graphic novel series, the Fortress of Solitude was built by Superman's Krytonian ship's AI, using the Arctic's cave system.
+In Superman: Earth One graphic novel series, the Fortress of Solitude was built by Superman's Kryptonian ship AI using the Arctic's cave system.